The Old Pateley Feast

 To mark this occasion, the Society published their Centenary book – the ‘Pateley Rant’ – the story of the Nidderdale Show 1895 to 1995.

 2000 to Present Day

-the Foot and Mouth outbreak of 2001 meant that the Show that year could not go ahead, and there were no livestock classes at the 2007 Show because of a further outbreak.
+The Foot and Mouth outbreak of 2001 meant that the Show that year could not go ahead, and there were no livestock classes at the 2007 Show because of a further outbreak.

-And in 2012 the Society was presented with a magnificent stone carving by local retired building Carl Foxton.
+And in 2012 the Society was presented with a magnificent stone carving by local retired builder Carl Foxton.
 His carving is a pictorial depiction of all aspects of the show and it has been installed at the Main Entrance to the Park.

 2013 saw the return of Harness Racing to Pateley Bridge after an absence of over 70 years and £2,227 was raised for Yorkshire Air Ambulance.